Log a job

 Check your account.
 Confirm your electricity account is active and paid up to date.
 A disconnection for non-payment will not be covered under maintenance.

 Check the switchboard.
-Locate your switchboard (usually in the garage, laundry or on an external wall) and check for any tripped switches or circuit breakers.
-Flip any that are in the off or middle position back to on.
+Locate your switchboard (usually in the garage, laundry or on an external wall) and flip any tripped switches back to on.

 Check your neighbours.
 If the whole street is out, contact Synergy or Horizon Power directly as this is a network fault, not a property issue.

 Reset the safety switch.
-If the safety switch keeps tripping, unplug all appliances then reset it.
-Plug appliances back in one at a time to identify which is causing the trip.
+If it keeps tripping, unplug all appliances, reset it, then plug items back in one at a time to find the cause.

 Still no power?
 Log the job through Tapi as an emergency and we will arrange an electrician.